UL Monroe vs. Arkansas State NCAA Football Odds, Plays and Insights | November 13, 2021

 Arkansas State Stats and Trends

-- The Red Wolves have been underdogs by 3 points or more seven times this season and are 3-4 ATS in those matchups.
+- This year, the Red Wolves have an ATS record of 3-4 in their seven games as an underdog of 3 points or more.

-- Arkansas State's games this year have gone over the point total three times in eight opportunities (37.5%).
+- Arkansas State's games this season have hit the over three times in eight opportunities (37.5%).

-- Arkansas State is 1-0 against the spread and 1-1 overall in games when it puts up more than 36.3 points.
+- Arkansas State is 1-0 against the spread and 1-1 overall when the team scores more than 36.3 points.

-- When Arkansas State picks up over 455.1 yards, the team is 1-1 against the spread and 1-2 overall.
+- Arkansas State is 1-1 against the spread and 1-2 overall when the team totals more than 455.1 yards.

 - This season the Red Wolves have turned the ball over 18 times, four more than the Warhawks' takeaways (14).